m4sks/OpenCV-Java/README.md

-# ImageProcessingbyOpenCV
+# ImageProcessingbyOpenCV-Java
-A memorandum for Image Processing by OpenCV3.1.
+A memorandum for Image Processing in Java by OpenCV3.1.